thkukuk/kubic-control/README.md

 out a list of current configured roles and the corresponding users. `kubicctl rbac add <role> <user>` will add the user to the role.

+## Deploy new nodes

+`kubicd` has support to deploy new nodes with help of [Yomi](https://github.com/openSUSE/yomi).
+This requires salt pillars for the new node describing what should be where installed.
+There is a `kubicctl node deploy prepare` command, which will create the required pillars based on the type of the new node and the hardware.
+After this step, the generated pillars should be verified, if really the right things will be deleted and installed.
+Afterwards, `kubicctl node deploy install` will erase the content of the harddisk, install the new node and, if this new node is of type "master" or "worker", will also add it to the kubernetes cluster.

 ## Usage

 * certificates - Manage certificates for kubicd/kubicctl communication